We’re excited to announce that the Tethr Effort Index (TEI) is now available for early access.

 Act now for early access

 For a limited time, prospective Tethr customers can also opt-in to get free early access to TEI.
-Provide us a sample of your recorded customer phone calls and we’ll run them through the Tethr platform where it will automatically identify high-effort interactions and provide a TEI score for each call.
+Simply provide us a sample of your recorded customer phone calls and we’ll run them through the Tethr platform where it will automatically identify high-effort interactions and provide a TEI score for each call.
 We’ll walk you through the results and show you how you can use TEI to surface insights that you can immediately put to work to improve your customer experience.